Raunak-Sarmacharya/kcn-seniors-docs/docs/wordpress-basics/wordpress-basics-overview.md

 - Quick Draft for rapid content creation
 - Site Health Status for monitoring

-**KCN Seniors Note**: Your dashboard view depends on your role level.
+**Note**: Your dashboard view depends on your role level.
 Volunteers see different options than Administrators.

 ---